Romeo Crennel enjoying 'larger picture' as Texans assistant head coach

 The 69-year-old Crennel said although he could have retired, he wasn’t ready to leave this group of players just yet.

 “I like this team,” Crennel said.
 “That’s one of the reasons I took this role, because of this team and the players on this team.
-I think we have something special going and we want to be able to take it to the next level.
+I think we have something special going, and we want to be able to take it to the next level.
 I think we can do that.
 The next couple years here we’ll see if we can move forward in the playoffs.”